msil2/TAMU-CyberSec/National Cyber League 2022 Spring Season/Prerequisite Challenges/Forensics/Zippy/README.md

 <img width="372" src="https://user-images.githubusercontent.com/99063625/157494438-c7bbff80-b706-402d-9219-85d103f9c874.png">

 # Walkthrough

 A good way to access a password-protected zip file is by cracking the password.
+[My Kali virtual machine image](https://www.kali.org/get-kali/#kali-virtual-machines) comes pre-installed with a suite of tools for Password Attacks, as well as a decent collection of wordlists.